-184. St. Maarten has addressed most of the deficiencies identified for Recommendation 25.
+84. The 7th FUR indicates that St. Maarten has met most of the recommended actions.
 However, the country has not provided updated information on the issuance of guidance to providers of factoring services and this issue accordingly remains not met.
 St. Maarten has not met the recommended action.
 The recommended actions for R. 25 are mostly met.
-St. Maarten has improved the compliance with Recommendation 25 to a level comparable, at a minimum, to an LC.